A novel by Todd R. Lockwood

 The buffet consists of a selection of sandwiches and salads in clear plastic boxes.
 The only item that remotely matches my diet is an asparagus salad: asparagus spears over greens with vinaigrette.
 The woman asks whether I’d like a small or large salad.
 Large please, and a bottle of spring water.

-I’m eating the salad from the seat of my car and I notice a man standing on the shoulder of the road.
+I’m eating the salad from the seat of my car and I notice a man standing on the side of the road.
 He’s carrying a rumpled grocery bag under his arm.
 A well-worn suit hangs from his lanky frame.
 His shoes are covered in dust, but there’s dignity in the way he carries himself.
 A car approaches.
 Instead of putting his thumb out, he engages the driver with a pleasant smile.
 The car slows, but rolls by.
 A second car does the same thing.

 I finish the asparagus salad, swig a few gulps of water and roll out of the parking lot.
 I pull up next to the man and lower the passenger window.
 His destination is six miles down the road.
 He climbs in.
 To my amazement, he knows my name.
 We attended the same boarding school in the sixties.
 I learn that he went on to college and graduate school, and ultimately became the president of a bank in Boston.